 Along with words of comfort through bereavement quotes and bereavement poems, a professional therapist may be helpful during times of grief.

-We've discussed words to say when someone is grieving, and combined with your presence, compassionate and non-judgmental presence; you can offer great solace in times of grief.
+We have discussed words to say when someone is grieving, and combined with your presence, compassionate and non-judgmental presence; you can offer great solace in times of grief.